Last updated: [10/19/20]

-- Haiti has confirmed cases of COVID-19 with 231 deaths as of October 21, 2020.
+- Haiti has had 8,908 confirmed cases of COVID-19 with 231 deaths as of October 21, 2020.

 - The Government of Haiti has implemented measures to limit the spread of COVID-19.
 Mask wearing is required in public and in instances where social distancing cannot be maintained.